 The Block Arcade

-If you prefer to avoid the shoulder-to-shoulder bustle of Centre Place, make a beeline for Manchester Lane.
-A range of boutique designers are tucked into box-sized stores, including Design a Space.
-Giving local designers the opportunity to showcase independent lines, there’s bound to be something that’ll catch your eye.
-A little further down, The Sure Store’s range of street apparel is sure to complete your look.
-Finally, step into Bared Footwear — a one-of-a-kind footwear boutique selling chic shoes designed to provide sneaker comfort.
+If you prefer to avoid the bustle of the city’s main streets, make a beeline for Manchester Lane.
+A range of independent designers are tucked into shoebox-sized stores, including Design a Space.
+From fashion to art, you’re bound to love something at this showcase of over 100 local designers.
+Then put your best foot forward at Bared Footwear – a unique spot selling chic shoes with sneaker level comfort.
+A little further along, The Sure Store’s range of street apparel will complete your look.

 Centre Place and Degraves Street

 Boasting street art, alfresco dining and eclectic boutiques, these are two of Melbourne’s most iconic laneways.
 Home to handmade Victorian produce and products, Clementine’s is charmingly local.
 For a burst of Florence, visit Il Papiro and marvel at their luxurious stationery.
 We’re talking wax seals and handmade paper products, fresh from Italy.

 Quirky shoe fiends Fluevog are open for trade in their funky corner shop, fitted out with neon signs and eclectic designs.
 Sweet tooths should beeline to Little Cupcakes where there’s over 20 different types of sugary goodness to try.
 On the other side of Flinders Lane, Centre Place is always abuzz with diners, buskers and wanderers.
 Pass through and check out fashion favourite Kinki Gerlinki while you’re there.